Little cuckoo-dove

 The little cuckoo-dove (Macropygia ruficeps) is a species of bird in the family Columbidae.
 It is a reddish brown pigeon, and is found in Brunei, China, Indonesia, Laos, Malaysia, Myanmar, Thailand, and Vietnam.
-It is rated as a species of least concern on the International Union for Conservation of Nature Red List of Endangered Species.
+It is listed as a species of least concern on the International Union for Conservation of Nature Red List of Endangered Species.

 Description

 The little cuckoo-dove is a reddish brown pigeon, measuring 27 to 30 cm in length, and weighing 74 to 88 g.
 It has cinnamon buff plumage.
 It has greyish white irides.
 The beak is brown, and has a black tip.
 The feet are coral red in colour.
 The tail is long, and it differentiates the little cuckoo-dove from other sympatric (species existing in the same geographic area and thus frequently encountering one another) pigeons.
+Little cuckoo-doves travel in loose flocks.

 Distribution and habitat

 The little cuckoo-dove is found in evergreen hill forests and forest peripheries, in the north of its range.
 Southwards, it is found in drier forests and in adjacent areas of second-growth forests.
 It is also found in cultivated areas.
 It is commonly found in submontane habitats at elevations of 300 to 2000 m above sea level.
 It has also been recorded at heights of at least 3000 m from sea level on Mount Kinabulu, and sometimes at sea level.